-Image: Hazel & Haydn shopfront, Caroline St

-Credit: Anne-Marie Hayes
+Image: Hazel & Haydn shopfront, Caroline St Credit: Anne-Marie Hayes

-3. Spaces between buildings
+Designing in the Jewellery Quarter 3.
+Spaces between buildings

 As the Jewellery Quarter continues to evolve, a key concern will be the careful design of the spaces between buildings, including the public and private realms, both of which have been long valued locally for their quality and aesthetics.
 The preservation and restoration of this traditional fabric within the public realm is a priority.
 Surviving paved surfaces and fine examples of historic street furniture are particularly significant features.